shailesh1729/ecg-codec/_sources/compression/metrics.md

 for transmission.
 Under standard 32-bit IEEE floating point format, each value would require 32-bits.
-Then for MIT-BIH data the compression ratio in bits would be $\frac{11 \times n}{32 \times m}$.
+Then for MIT-BIH data, the compression ratio in bits would be $\frac{11 \times n}{32 \times m}$.
-The only way the ratio $\frac{m}{n}$ would make sense if the measurements are also quantized at 11 bits resolution.
-However the impact of such quantization is not considered in the simulations.
+The only way the ratio $\frac{m}{n}$ would make sense is if the measurements are also quantized at 11 bits resolution.
+However, the impact of such quantization is not considered in the simulations.

 Now consider the case of a sparse binary sensing matrix.
 Since it consists of only zeros and ones, hence for integer inputs, it generates integer outputs.
-Thus, we can say that output of a sparse binary sensor are quantized by design.
+Thus, we can say that the output of a sparse binary sensor is quantized by design.
 However, the range of values changes.
 Assume that the sensing matrix has $d$ ones per column.
 Then it has a total of $n d$ ones.
 Thus, each row will have on average $\frac{n d}{m}$ ones.
-Since the ones are randomly placed, hence we won't have same number of ones in each row.
+Since the ones are randomly placed, hence we won't have the same number of ones in each row.
 If we assume the input data to be in the range of $[-1024, 1023]$ (under 11-bit), then in the worst case, the range of output values may go